 As we know, story maps have emerged as a powerful communication platform, leveraging the power of web-based GIS to tell “stories” about important connections among scientists, resource managers, and policy makers; and how combining the new medium of “intelligent Web maps” with text, multimedia content, and intuitive user experiences has a great potential to synthesize the data and amplify the interpretations.
 Story maps are now informing, educating, and inspiring on a wide variety of scientific and policy issues.
 But can story maps be academically citable?

 Indeed, many scholars and teachers are turning to story maps over PowerPoint as their primary presentation tool during conferences, workshops and in the classroom.
-Some have ventured as far as inserting story maps into their academic blogs, annual reports, proposal progress reports, theses, dissertations, and even peer-reviewed journal articles (e.g., see this catalog of analytical/scientific story maps).
+Some have ventured as far as inserting story maps into their academic blogs, annual reports, proposal progress reports, theses, dissertations, and even peer-reviewed journal articles (e.g., see this catalog of analytical/scientific story maps or Bern Szukalski’s Things you didn’t know you could do with Story Maps).

 This begs the question, how do you make your story map citable, especially if you wish it to be properly referenced in scientific publications?
 And further, what is best practice at this stage for doing so?
-In the academic and scientific world Digital Object Identifiers (DOIs) for citation have entered the realm of best practice when citing a journal article or a book, as well as accompanying supplementary datasets or standalone datasets (for further reading on citations, including with DOIs see Gallagher et al., 2015).
+In the academic and scientific world, digital object identifiers (DOIs) have entered the realm of best practice when citing a journal article or a book, as well as accompanying supplementary datasets or standalone datasets (for further reading on citations, including with DOIs see Gallagher et al., 2015).

 Story maps can effectively be cited with DOIs as well.
 For example: